Need help? Chat now!

 Email Accounts: Here, you can manage and set up email accounts for domains associated with your cPanel account.
 Add a new Email Account, Change Your Email Account Password, set up your mail client like Outlook, Thunderbird, or another email application, and more with this area.

 Forwarders: This interface allows you to set email forwarders to forward emails to another destination.
 Email Forwarders do not have a username or email address and are only used to Forwarding email messages.
-We highly suggest using Email Fetching with a mailbox if you are going to forwarding email to Gmail or another provider as Forwarding SPAM counts as Sending SPAM and may cause significant delays or even blocks against your domain name when sending an email.
+We highly suggest using Email Fetching with a mailbox if you are going to forward emails to Gmail or another provider as Forwarding SPAM counts as Sending SPAM and may cause significant delays or even blocks against your domain name when sending an email.

 Email Routing: This interface Route a domain's incoming mail to a specific server.